sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 ---
-title: "Large-Scale Traffic and Weather Events"
+title: "Large-Scale Traffic and Weather Event Dataset"
 collection: datastes
 permalink: /datasets/2019_traffic_weather_events
 excerpt: This dataset contains country-wide traffic or weather events, which are continuously being collected from August 2016.
 Examples of traffic events are accident, congestion, and construction.
 Examples of weather events are rain, snow, and storm.